liferay/liferay-docs/develop/tutorials/articles/200-integrating-with-front-end-frameworks/04-creating-and-bundling-javascript-portlets-with-js-tooling/03-configuring-system-and-instance-settings-for-your-js-portlets.markdown

-# Configuring System Settings and Instance Settings for Your JavaScript portlet [](id=configuring-system-settings-and-instance-settings-for-your-js-portlet)
+# Configuring System Settings and Instance Settings for Your JavaScript Widget [](id=configuring-system-settings-and-instance-settings-for-your-js-portlet)

-As of v1.1.0 of the JS Portlet Extender, you can define configuration options for your portlet.
-These options are passed to the portlet's JavaScript entry point as the `configuration` parameter.
+As of v1.1.0 of the JS Portlet Extender, you can define configuration options for your widget.
+These options are passed to the widget's JavaScript entry point as the `configuration` parameter.
 See the
 [main entry point's reference](/develop/reference/-/knowledge_base/7-1/understanding-the-js-portlet-extender-configuration#main-entry-point) for more information on the entry point.
-Follow these steps to set system and/or portlet instance settings for your portlet:
+Follow these steps to set system and/or portlet instance settings for your widget:

 1. Add a `/features` folder in your project's root folder if it doesn't already exist.